Meet Our Staff

 I received a Bachelor of Arts in Psychology from Brandeis University.
 I earned my M.S.Ed. at Pace University’s School/Clinical Psychology Program and am completing my Doctorate in School/Clinical Psychology at Pace University.
 I completed my doctoral internship at the JCCA’s foster-care agency in NYC/Brooklyn in August 2021.
 I co-authored a chapter on gender and health in the Handbook of Health Psychology, published in 2019.
 I have also developed and presented lectures addressing the need for establishing better climates for LGBTQ+ youth and adults within various professional and educational spaces.
 My research interests involve LGBTQ+ mental health, masculinity, environmental systems, and the intersections of sexuality, gender, and ethnic identity.

 Hello!
-My name is Dr. Valerie Velarde (she/they, queer identified), and I am a Postdoctoral Fellow at Freelife Behavioral Health.
+My name is Dr. Valerie Velarde (she/they, queer identified), and I am a Staff Therapist at Freelife Behavioral Health.
 Thank you for being here and considering psychotherapy as a possible tool in your healing arsenal.
 I believe allowing yourself to be compassionately and nonjudgmentally witnessed and informed by our time together has the power to radically change the circumstances that bring you to therapy.

 During our initial sessions, I seek to understand your history and how it influences your well-being today.
 This process allows us to access empathy and honor the totality of your experience as we gain insight into parts of yourself that tend to stay hidden, ignored, and in need of healing.
 Together, we will collaborate to alchemize old pains to develop a path toward a more free and joyful life.
 While I believe you are the ultimate expert on you, I utilize my training in depth psychology, issues of social justice, and personal experience to engage as your ally while humbly challenging you to realize your therapeutic goals.
 I prioritize holistic care and can support you to access resources and community outside of psychotherapy, including medical or spiritual care.
 Previous clients would describe working with me as supportive, humorous, engaging, and sensitive to cultural differences.